Student Health & Wellness

 It is our policy to carry out our activities in such a way as to ensure so far as is reasonably practicable, the health, safety and welfare of our students, employees and all persons likely to be affected by our activities including the general public where appropriate.
 BIC cooperate and co ordinate with partnerships, contractors, subcontractors, employers, departments and the occupiers and owners of premises and land where we are commissioned to work in order to pursue our Health and Safety Policy aims.

 Beaconhouse Security department provides a central source for information about police, fire, and emergency services, security services, including walking escorts, and special victim services.
 It also manages the system’s extensive electronic security infrastructure.

 Arrangements regarding first aid provision are set out in the First Aid Policy.
 The names and location of the Health Centre and first aid trained staff are provided to all students and staff and also clearly signposted around the college/school/premises.
 First aid is administered by trained staff with in date training certification, operating within the parameters of their training.

 Student Disabilities/special Need Services

 Beaconhouse is committed to providing a safe and secure environment for all its students.
-To ensure the welfare of all, Beaconhouse believes that every member of the organisation has a role to play, which is encompassed in our Child Protection Policy.
-Its purpose is to protect both children and staff by clearly defining what action is required in order to keep children safe, and ensuring a consistency of behaviour so that all staff members follow the same process.
+To ensure the welfare of all, Beaconhouse believes that every member of the organisation has a role to play, which is encompassed in our Student Protection Policy.
+Its purpose is to protect both students and staff by clearly defining what action is required in order to keep students safe, and ensuring a consistency of behaviour so that all staff members follow the same process.

-Child protection training for all adults working with children
+- Student protection training for all adults working with students

-Child Protection Committees are based at each level of the system, from schools to the School Group to the Regional Office and the Head Office, so that we are able to follow up on any queries or concerns students, teachers and parents may have in regard to child safety in our schools.
+Student Protection Committees are based at each level of the system, from schools to the School Group to the Regional Office and the Head Office, so that we are able to follow up on any queries or concerns students, teachers and parents may have in regard to student safety in our schools.